Diego Rivera: Later years

 On June 5, 1940, invited again by Pflueger, Rivera returned for the last time to the United States to paint a ten-panel mural for the Golden Gate International Exposition in San Francisco.
-His work, Pan American Unity was completed November 29, 1940.
+His work, Pan American Unity, was completed on November 29, 1940.
 Rivera painted in front of attendees at the Exposition, which had already opened.
 He received US$1,000 per month and US$1,000 for travel expenses.
-The mural includes representations of two of Pflueger's architectural works, and portraits of Rivera's wife, Frida Kahlo, woodcarver Dudley C. Carter, and actress Paulette Goddard.
+The mural includes representations of two of Pflueger's architectural works, and portraits of Kahlo, woodcarver Dudley C. Carter, and actress Paulette Goddard.
 She is shown holding Rivera's hand as they plant a white tree together.
 Rivera's assistants on the mural included Thelma Johnson Streat, a pioneer African-American artist, dancer, and textile designer.
 The mural and its archives are now held by City College of San Francisco.

 In 1946-47, Rivera painted A Dream of a Sunday Afternoon in the Alameda Park, a fresco that featured a fully elaborated figure of La Calavera Catrina.
 This character, which was created by José Guadalupe Posada, originally consisted of a print depicting the head and shoulders of a skeletal woman in a big hat.
 Rivera endowed his Catrina figure with indigenous features and thus transformed her into a nationalist icon.
-Catrina is the most common image associated with Day of the Dead.
+Catrina is the most common image associated with the Day of the Dead.